Albanian tribes: Autonomy, Kanun and Gjakmarrja

-Members of the tribes of northern Albania believe their history is based on the notions of resistance and isolationism.
-Some scholars connect this belief with the concept of "negotiated peripherality".
-Throughout history the territory northern Albanian tribes occupy has been contested and peripheral so northern Albanian tribes often exploited their position and negotiated their peripherality in profitable ways.
-This peripheral position also affected their national program which significance and challenges are different from those in southern Albania.
-Such peripheral territories are zones of dynamic culture creation where it is possible to create and manipulate regional and national histories to the advantage of certain individuals and groups.
+Members of the tribes of northern Albania believe that their history is based on the notions of resistance and isolationism.
+Some scholars connect this belief with the concept of "negotiated peripherality"; throughout history the territory that northern Albanian tribes occupy has been contested and is peripheral.
+Northern Albanian tribes often exploited their position and negotiated their peripherality in profitable ways, which also affected their national program; its significance and challenges are different from those in southern Albania.
+Such peripheral territories are zones of the dynamic creation of culture, where it is possible to manipulate regional and national histories to the advantage of certain individuals and groups.

 Malisor society used tribal law and participated in the custom of bloodfeuding.
-Ottoman control mainly existed in the few urban centres and valleys of northern Albania and was minimal to almost non-existent in the mountains, where Malisors lived an autonomous existence according to kanun (tribal law) of Lek Dukagjini.
-At the same time Western Kosovo was also an area where Ottoman rule among highlanders was minimal to non-existent and government officials would ally themselves with local power holders to exert any form of authority.
-Western Kosovo was dominated by the Albanian tribal system where Kosovar Malisors settled disputes among themselves through their mountain law.
-In period without stable state control the tribe trialed its members.
+Ottoman control mainly existed in the few urban centres and valleys of northern Albania but was minimal or almost non-existent in the mountains, where Malisors lived an autonomous existence according to kanun (tribal law) of Lek Dukagjini.
+Western Kosovo was also an area where Ottoman rule among highlanders was minimal to non-existent and government officials would ally themselves with local power holders to exert any form of authority.
+Western Kosovo was dominated by the Albanian tribal system where Kosovar Malisors settled disputes among themselves through mountain law.
+In a period without stable state control, it was the tribe who tried its members.
 The usual punishments were fines, exile or disarmament.
 The house of the exiled member of the tribe would be burned.
 Disarmament was regarded as the most embarrassing verdict.

 The Law of Lek Dukagjini (kanun) was named after a medieval prince Lekë Dukagjini from the fifteenth century who ruled in northern Albania and codified the customary laws of the highlands.
 Albanian tribes from the Dibra region governed themselves according to the Law of Skanderbeg (kanun), named after a fifteenth century warrior who fought the Ottomans.
-Disputes would be solved through tribal law within the framework of vendetta or blood feuding and the activity was widespread among the Malisors.
-In situations of murder tribal law stipulated the principle of koka për kokë (head for a head) where relatives of the victim are obliged to seek gjakmarrja (blood vengeance).
+Disputes would be solved through tribal law within the framework of vendetta or blood feuding; the activity was widespread among the Malisors.
+In situations of murder, tribal law stipulated the principle of koka për kokë (a head for a head) where relatives of the victim are obliged to seek gjakmarrja (blood vengeance).
 Nineteen percent of male deaths in İşkodra vilayet and 600 fatalities per year in Western Kosovo were from murders caused by vendetta and blood feuding during the late Ottoman period.